bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 I don't know what private people use it for, but what it is, it's sometimes used by exchanges, I think, that they want to have a proof before you send funds to somewhere to actually prove to them that you actually own the private key corresponding to an address which depends on how you look at it it could be seen as the customers are protected.
 On the other thing, I think there was a bit of backlash because with this travel rule thing, I think there was even some discussion to completely remove it in order to avoid that.
-There was an issue opened recently on the Bitcoin Core repeat to completely remove it.
+There was an issue opened recently on the Bitcoin Core repo to completely remove it.
 And I think that was motivated out of, I'm not familiar with the concrete thing, but I think there was some opinions like this could be used to implement the travel rule or something like that.
 It felt a bit rushed to me to just remove a call that usually seems useful just out of fear that this could be used in the wrong way?